Your Guides

 Lotte Trinhammer, guide

+A “strange” longing led me on a journey including Yoga, Meditation, Dancing, Buddhism and Shamanism.
 Every chance I get you will find me in the forrest – with leaves in my hair and dirt on my cheek.
 It never fails to amaze me the magic that happens when we take our practice outdoors.
 The natural world has such wisdom – simple, raw, wild, unpredictable and beautiful.
 Here anyone willing to listen will get just the answer they need – to bring back home, to digest and to grow.
-My journey so far has helped me reclaim and integrate my wildness, and to listen and be true to my longing for an authentic, natural and passionate life.